scenerystack/community/docs/reference/api/scenery/HighlightPath.md

 # HighlightPath

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/HighlightPath.ts](https://github.com/phetsims/scenery/blob/main/js/accessibility/HighlightPath.ts) for the most up-to-date information.

 ## Overview

 A Node for a focus highlight that takes a shape and creates a Path with the default styling of a focus highlight